enabledhq/enabledhq.github.io/_posts/2018-11-22-enabled-celebrated-australian-echallenge-s-18th-birthday-at-awards-dinner.md

 ![tech echallenge 2018 winner]({{site.baseurl}}/images/img_echallenge_grant.JPG)
 *QTonic team took out the Tech eChallenge first prize*

 That’s a wrap.
-See you next year!
+May the entrepreneurial spirit fly high in SA ✈️ See you next year!